Skip to contents

 #> [1] Hex(5)HexNAc(2)

-# Convert a glycan structure vector
+# From a glycan structure vector

 strucs <- c(n_glycan_core(), o_glycan_core_1())